 Stronger partnerships are needed to foster talent, capabilities and perspectives that can allow the region to position itself at the forefront of the manufacturing industry.
 European universities and RTOs (Research and Technology Program Organisations) are leading the way in many areas of research, but when it comes to working with businesses, and especially small companies, the continent seems to be lagging behind.
 Global competition will demand European universities and industry to create stronger incentives for collaboration, cooperation, and establish intermediary bodies that can link SMEs to academia.
 Furthermore, by designing guiding principles for collaboration, developing mechanisms and initiatives that can foster trust between academic institutions and their industrial partners, the understanding of the interests and needs of the parties involved can be deepened.
+Ultimately, collaboration and innovation will be essential to address sector-wide challenges.
 KEY SIGNALS

-INTERVIEW Manufacturing must embrace a framework of collaboration "I don't know if there are any mechanisms to make it happen"
+INTERVIEW Manufacturing must embrace a framework of collaboration "I don't know if there are any mechanisms to make it happen."

 CASE

 Intel's University Shuttle Program

-Intel Is Opening up Its Chip Factories to Academia
+Intel Is Opening up Its Chip Factories to Academia.